Blog Work With Me Shop Resources

 March 5, 2026

 When I started thinking about getting my own car, I wanted something that actually felt like me — cute, a little compact, but more capable than it looked.
 I didn't initially love the look of MINIs.
 But in 2018 I sat down in a MINI Cooper S convertible at a dealership on a whim, and something clicked.
 I knew immediately it was the car for me.
+It's powerful like a little go-cart, but also everything is rounded, soft edges, and it fits so easily in new places.

-Eventually, as Sora grew and our adventures got bigger, I traded the convertible for the Countryman — the compact SUV version, with all-wheel drive and enough room for a dog, a human, and a week's worth of gear.
+Eventually, as Sora grew and our adventures got bigger, I traded the convertible in for the Countryman — the compact SUV version, with all-wheel drive and enough room for a dog, a human, and a week's worth of gear.
 Same spirit, more capable.
 And the trips just kept getting longer.
 Here's where we've been.

 Sitting on the hood of the blue MINI Cooper S Countryman on a dirt road in Colorado, red rock formations in the background